juanzhangcs/juanzhangcs.github.io/_pages/about.md

   * Decision-making strategies for future mobile networks
  <br />
 <br />

-Feel free to contact me and discuss about these topics if interested.<br />
+Feel free to contact for cooperation or just discussion about these topics if interested.<br />

 I am also an Associate Fellow of UKPSF for teaching and supporting learning in higher education, recognized by Advance HE.
 <br />